verana-labs/verifiable-trust-vpr-spec/spec.md

 This message creates a **draft** `SchemaAuthorizationPolicy` for a given `(schema_id, role)`, or overwrites the existing draft policy if one already exists.
 A draft policy is defined as a policy with `effective_from == null` and MUST NOT be revoked.

-Accordingly, if a credential schema defines one or more active policies for the ISSUER or VERIFIER role, the corresponding corporation that grants the ISSUER or VERIFIER role for this schema (ISSUER_GRANTOR, VERIFIER_GRANTOR, or ECOSYSTEM, depending on how schema issuer and verifier modes have been configured) MUST issue an IAC or VAC credential to the candidate upon successful completion of the validation process.
+Accordingly, if a credential schema defines one or more active policies for the ISSUER or VERIFIER role, the corresponding corporation that grants the ISSUER or VERIFIER role for this schema (ISSUER_GRANTOR, VERIFIER_GRANTOR, or ECOSYSTEM, depending on how schema issuer and verifier modes have been configured) MUST issue an IAC or VAC credential to the candidate upon successful completion of the onboarding process.
 Refer to the [Verifiable Trust spec](https://github.com/verana-labs/verifiable-trust-spec) for more information.

 ##### [MOD-CS-MSG-5-1] Create Schema Authorization Policy parameters